mathiasertl/django-ca/docs/source/settings.rst

    .. versionchanged:: 1.23.0

       The setting was called "CA_DIGEST_ALGORITHM" before 1.23.0 and non-standard algorithm names where allowed.
-Support for the old setting name and non-standard algorithms will be removed in ``django-ca==1.25.0``.
+Support for the old setting name and non-standard algorithms was removed in ``django-ca==1.25.0``.

    The default hash algorithm for signing public keys of certificate authorities that use an ``RSA`` or ``EC``